Johnson's Island: Civil War years

-Postbellum
+Post Civil War

 After the war, the prison camp was abandoned.
-Most of the buildings were auctioned off by the Army, and some were razed after falling into disrepair.
-The last antebellum house burned down by accident in 1901.
-About 1894, a summer resort was established at the eastern end of the island, but its pavilion burned in 1897 and, although the pavilion was later rebuilt, the resort failed.
+Most of the buildings were auctioned off by the United States Army, and some were razed after falling into disrepair.
+The last antebellum house burned down in 1901.
+Circa 1894, a summer resort was established at the eastern end of the island, but its pavilion burned in 1897, and although the pavilion was later rebuilt, the resort failed.
 The land was used for farming and rock quarrying.
-Many lakeside homes have since been built, and the island is now quite developed with two subdivisions.
+Subsequently, many lakeside homes were built, and the island was developed with two subdivisions.
 As a result of this development, most of the Civil War-related sites have been razed.

-On June 8, 1910 Moses Ezekiel's statue Southern (or the Lookout), a monument to the Confederate prisoners held on the island, was unveiled.
+On June 8, 1910, Moses Ezekiel's statue Southern (or the Lookout), a monument to the Confederate prisoners-of-war on the island, was unveiled.

-In 1990 Johnson's Island was designated a National Historic Landmark.
+In 1990, Johnson's Island was designated a National Historic Landmark.
 A causeway was built to connect it with the mainland.
-The Confederate cemetery, as well as Fort Hill in the interior of the island, are accessible to the public.
-Ground-penetrating radar studies have proved that several graves lie outside its fence.
+The Confederate cemetery and Fort Hill are accessible to the public.
+Ground-penetrating radar studies have proved that several graves lie outside the cemetery fence.
 Heidelberg University conducts yearly archeology digs at the prison site.

-The Friends and Descendants of Johnson's Island Civil War Prison was formed in 2001 to help in the preservation, interpretation, and education of the Johnson's Island Prison site.
+The Friends and Descendants of Johnson's Island Civil War Prison was formed in 2001 to help preserve, interpret, and research the Johnson's Island Prison site.
 In conjunction with Heidelberg University, the Friends have sponsored educational and research programming at this National Historic Landmark.

 Notable inmates

+Several well-known Confederates were imprisoned on Johnson's Island.